 The Oklahoma City Thunder beat the Indiana Pacers 123-107 in Game 2 to tie the NBA Finals

-- The Oklahoma City Thunder secured a 123-107 victory over the Indiana Pacers on Sunday evening, leveling the NBA Finals series at one win apiece.
+- On June 8, 2025, the Oklahoma City Thunder secured a 123-107 victory over the Indiana Pacers in Game 2 of the NBA Finals, leveling the series at one win apiece.

 Oklahoma.- By the hand of its star, Shai Gilgeous-Alexander, the Thunder recovered and beat 123-107 to the Indiana Pacers to level the NBA 1-1 Finals.
 The NBA MVP made it clear that he received that award and again had another night of more than 30 points and today scored 34, plus 5 rebounds and 8 assists.
 Oklahoma City managed to change the chip after Game 1 that they lost dramatically and this time had no mercy on its rival, because after the …